kiko-serra/LBAW_PROJECT/README.md

 ### 2. User Stories

-For the (_PROJECT_NAME) social network, consider the user stories that are presented in the following sections.
+For the **UniLinks** social network, consider the user stories that are presented in the following sections.

 #### 2.1.
 Un-authenticated User